Cray-HPE/docs-csm/operations/kubernetes/Troubleshoot_Intermittent_503s.md

 ### Description (`UF,URX` with a TLS error)

-Envoy container can occasionally get into this state when NCNs are being rebooted or upgraded, as well as when many deployments are being created.
+Envoy containers can occasionally get into this state when NCNs are being rebooted or upgraded, as well as when many deployments are being created.

 ### Remediation (`UF,URX` with a TLS error)